 During the planning stages of your event, it can be beneficial to spare some time for room design.
 Think about the flow of guests, whether there will be a large cohort of guests passing from room to room at any one time, as well as more practical problems like toilet facilities.
 No one wants to spend ages queueing for the loo!

 Equally, try to coordinate the space to encourage connections, conversations and networking.
-This could mean including breakout spaces where guests can chat or take part in activities, or offering a buffet corner where guests can congregate for a glass of orange juice and a catch up.
+This could mean including breakout spaces where guests can chat or take part in activities, or offering a buffet corner or a break station where guests can congregate for some snacks, a cup of coffee and a catch up.

 How to engage your audience during the event

 Gone are the days of dreary conferences and awkward away days.
-Keep your audience enthusiastic and energised all day with these easy tips!
+Keep your audience enthusiastic and energised all day with these easy tips, from including activities to hosting a post-session networking event!

 Organise inspiring speakers